Menu

 Our Board is responsible for providing leadership to the organisation and overseeing the overall strategy, governance and performance of the company.
 The key roles and responsibilities of the Board are set out in our Board Charter.

 The Board does not make the decisions as to which health services receive funding as part of the commissioning process.
-These decisions are governed by Northern Territory PHN’s Commissioning Policy and Procedure which are based on the requirements of the Commonwealth.
+These decisions are governed by Northern Territory PHN’s Commissioning Policy and Procedure which are based on the requirements of the Australian Government.

 BSc Joint Honours in Science, Fellow of the Institute of Chartered Accountants in England and Wales, Fellow of the Governance Institute of Australia, Fellow of the Chartered Institute of Company Secretaries, Certificate in Risk Management and Assurance, Certificate in Internal Control, Certificate in Governance and Risk Management, Graduate of the Australian Institute of Company Directors

 David Blair is a Chartered Accountant with extensive finance, risk management, governance and business experience.
-He is currently employed as the Chief Operating Officer at New Chapters New Beginnings.
-Prior to this, he has held positions as CFO of Kolsen Group and Chief Operating Officer at Menzies School of Health Research.
+He is currently employed as the Chief Operating Officer at Danila Dilba Health Service.
+Prior to this, he has held positions as COO of New Chapters New Beginnings, CFO of Kolsen Group and Chief Operating Officer at Menzies School of Health Research.

 David is also an experienced Director, having previously served on the Boards of Lifeline Top End, Melaleuca Refuge Centre, Northern Centre for Contemporary Art, and as a public member of the AHPRA Physiotherapist Board NT.
 David is an independent member of Audit and Risk Management Committee, Tiwi Island Regional Council.